BABY ODEON. See ODEON.

 See Frank Andrews: FTR 36, 37, 38, 2010-11.
 Frank has written a wonderful and extensive series of articles on this fascinating and elusive label and its proprietor.
 No meaningful abstract is possible; you must read this detailed story yourself.
 Suffice it to say that the label was promoted by William Ditcham, a long-active musician and ‘recording expert’ (as recording engineers were known at the time).
 The Bull Dog Record company was founded in October 1914 and continued as late as 1920 with vicissitudes, as was only to be expected in the war years & their aftermath.
 The catalogue numbers began at 500 and seem to have attained 686.
 The master series began at 100.
 All were 10″.
 The other catalogue series, just 200 and 201, were by Horatio Bottomley, a charismatic politician, patriot and archetypal ‘hustler’ who ended up in prison.
 Ferdinand Hill, violin soloist on 591, also had an early ‘modern-type’ dance band at theTrocadero which recorded for Bull Dog.
 Some sides of Norwegian origin appeared on Bull Dog: 675 is one such.
 Those masters are in a K-2000 series, K signifying Kristiania, the capital of Norway (it was changed to Oslo in about 1925).
 Crystalate pressed Bull Dog, eventually acquired the rights to the masters.
 Some of them were used on their Imperial label, including Norwegian ones.
 See also SOL, a Norwegian label manufactured here by Bull Dog for the Norwegian market.

 See Frank Andrews, HD 222, 1998.
 In spite of its extreme rarity, Frank has written an enormous amount about this label, and as usual, incorporated much other information on source companies and their inter-relationships.
 However, even he has not yet discovered the name of the proprietor; or at least, he had not in 1998.
-But he feels that it was almost certainly pressed by the Disc Record Co. at their factory in Rosslyn Crescent, Harrow.
-Middx.
-This is on the grounds that though only eight Burlingtons have submitted themselves for examination so far, the heterogeneous mix of masters found (above all Nicole) indicates the DRC.
-Indeed, the appearance of Nicole masters (which date from 1903-1906) on Burlington is an extremely reliable diagnostic feature for the DRC; for nobody else had them – as far as is known.
-The latest master which appears on Burlington Frank dates to October 1914.
-And as he has written elsewhere that the DRC went out of business in 1915, the date range for Burlington records must, therefore, be ascribed to ‘ca. 1913 – 1915’.
-Unless of course, later Burlingtons were pressed by another company, for example Crystalate.
-But who knows?
+But the pressings were certainly made by the Disc Record Co. at their factory in Rosslyn Crescent, Harrow.
+Middx., which went into production in June 1913.
+One of the four Burlingtons above bears the tell-tale DRC ‘MADE IN ENGLAND’ stamp in the wax; more diagnostic still, is the heterogeneous mix of masters from Nicole (1903 – 1906), American Record Co.
+(1904 – 1905), plus newer Beka and Joseph Blum sides.
+No other company possessed such a mixture!
+The latest master on Burlington Frank dates to October 1914.
+And as the DRC went out of business in spring 1915, the life of Burlington records can confidently be ascribed to somewhere between June 1913 and spring 1915.

 See Frank Andrews, HD 222, 1998.
 ‘Real’ Butterfly Records – those with pressed-in labels, as with the first 2 above – are very scarce.
 It was a label belonging to The Sound Recording Co., whose main label was Grammavox.
 Frank tells us that the SRC applied for the trade mark in October 1913 – but it was not granted for thirteen months, as opposed to the usual three months or so.
 Frank speculates, very reasonably, that there might have been a problem by virtue of the fact that the Bel Canto and Triumph labels had (the same, gorgeous) image of a lepidopteron on their labels – even though their design was never registered here.
 In fact, the insect on the Bel Canto and Triumph labels was a moth, not a butterfly.
 I don’t think the public would have flocked to buy ‘Moth Records’, no matter how lovely the label was.
 Come to that, they showed an equal indifference to the allure of Butterfly Records; their scarcity attests to that!
 But more seriously, it is likely that the SRC put out these first Butterflys as early as 1912, for the ‘Listed for Copyright’ stamp is a very early form, and peculiar to Grammavox.
 The requirement for the copyright stamp began in 1912, and the labels do not say (as Frank emphasises) ‘Registered Trade Mark’.
 No; Butterfly records are most commonly – and indeed to this day, occasionally – encountered in the form of a label sticker, crudely printed, stuck over the top part of a Grammavox, or more commonly over a Popular record.
 Popular was another, cheaper, label of the SRC.
 All these were pressed by Crystalate.
 We do not know what ‘Registered EXPRESS Reserve Stock’ may mean – but it certainly sounds impressive.
 Incidentally, I found Butterfly P-299 in the U.S.A!
 See also Criterion.
 The time-span of the original discs involved is quite long; something like 1912 – 1919.
 The unusual Butterfly on the red ‘Olympic’ 118 is a post-Great War item.
 Did some entrepreneur buy up surplus Popular records over a period of many years?
 Possibly; or, there might have been a mass clearance of old stock late on, say around 1920-21.
 And yet, Frank tells us that Butterfly stickers may be found over Imperials (also a Crystalate product) as late as 1928; the Blue Imperial kindly sent by David Mason would date from about 1924.
 Perhaps all of these conjectures are valid?
 We shall probably never know.